postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 #### Folder organization

 You can create new folders from the Private API Network view.
-Select __Create Folder__ from the left navigation bar to create a new folder.
+Select __Create Folder__ from the sidebar to create a new folder.
 Give it a name and summary (supports Markdown).
 Your new folder will now be created in the Private API Network.

 <img alt="New folder in Private Network" src="https://assets.postman.com/postman-docs/add-new-folder-api-network-left-navigation-v9.jpg" width="350px"/>